Silidrone/aquamaqua/README.md

 # aquamaqua
 aquamaqua - by Muhamed Cicak,

+I wrote this way back when I was 14 years old, so be mindful of that :)

 This is an aquarium monitoring project, written in C++ for esp8266 microcontrollerm, with interactive UI on a TFT display (with switch buttons).
 The microprocessor reads values from sensors